timothyq/Graffiti/README.md

 Users can update and delete information on one graffiti post.
 Finished by Hui

 Users can browse all the graffiti posts other users uploaded.
-Finished by Hui
+Finished by Lingyi

 Users can browse all the graffiti posts they uploaded.
 Finished by Lingyi